Introduction

 Blanking cells

-Unlike the previous examples, this example doesn't require any further cell declarations or table setting.
+Unlike the previous examples, this example doesn't require any further cell declarations or table settings.

 We loop through each row and column, return the current value for that cell, and use the table.blankCell